catseye/The-Dossier/article/Befunge Silver Jubilee Retrospective.md

 standardized are minimal.
 That a program runs on one Befunge-98 interpreter but not on another is hardly the end of the world.
-Heck, the mindset that leads to looking at programming in Befunge-98 as being an interesting problem instead of an annoyance, can also lead to looking at making the program run on two slightly incomparible interpreters an interesting problem instead of an annoyance.
+Heck, the mindset that leads to looking at programming in Befunge-98 as being an interesting problem instead of an annoyance, can also lead to looking at making the program run on two slightly incompatible interpreters an interesting problem instead of an annoyance.

 To put it another way, the entertainment value of the specification being written the way it is generally outweighs, in my mind, whatever value there would be in the specification being written more